Meet the new SlotsUp. Learn what's changed.

 They contend that the release of the information violated the Commission’s own publicity code, which restricts sharing details of ongoing investigations to avoid unfairly associating individuals with unsubstantiated claims.

-Legal filings also reference the Supreme Court’s ruling in Bloomberg v ZXC, which upholds individuals’ right to privacy during preliminary investigations by public authorities.
+• The release contradicted the principle established in the Supreme Court’s ruling in Bloomberg v ZXC, which protects privacy during preliminary investigations

-The lawsuit emphasizes that the Commission’s actions not only violated confidentiality but also created an undue perception of guilt.
-The claimants argue that this misstep undermined their professional standing and caused immeasurable harm.
+Alexander and Feldman argue that the Commission’s actions not only violated confidentiality but also created an undue perception of guilt, undermining their professional standing and causing lasting harm.

-Following the fallout, 888 Holdings selected Per Widerstrom, the former CEO of Fortuna, as its new chief executive in July 2023.
-The company’s leadership change came amid a broader effort to navigate regulatory challenges and stabilize its operations.
+Following the fallout, 888 Holdings appointed Per Widerstrom, former CEO of Fortuna, as its new chief executive in July 2023.
+The leadership change formed part of a broader effort to address regulatory challenges and stabilize operations.